dwtoledo/Funko-Store/README.md

 - Contact form for inquiries and feedback.

 ## Demo
-You can check out the live demo of the Funko Creative Store [here](https://dwtoledo.github.io/portfolio/projects/ecommerce/index.html).
+You can check out the live demo of the Funko Store [here](https://dwtoledo.github.io/portfolio/projects/ecommerce/index.html).